ngs-docs/2017-cloud-workflows-misc/install-and-run-with-cwltool.md

-# Install, build, run Common Workflow Language tools and workflows
+# Install, build, & run with cwl-runner

 Starting from Ubuntu 16.04 on Jetstream.